-Ford is still an active player, competing in the 2011 Liberty Mutual Legends of Golf for a record 34th time, where he teamed with Billy Maxwell in the Demaret Division.
+Ford competed in the 2011 Liberty Mutual Legends of Golf for a record 34th time, where he teamed with Billy Maxwell in the Demaret Division.

 Ford’s greatness was further affirmed when the PGA TOUR commissioned a study in 1989 to rank the greatest players of all-time.
 Ford finished 18th.

 The son of a golf professional, Ford, whose original name was Fortunato, has been inducted into the National Italian American Sports Hall of Fame as well as the PGA Hall of Fame for his accomplishments.